Breastfeeding and maternal health

 - less chance of diarrhoea and vomiting

 - less likelihood of becoming obese and developing type 2 diabetes

 Health benefits for mum

-Breastfeeding doesn't only benefit your baby, it benefits you health too.
-Breastfeeding is good for mums as it:
+Breastfeeding doesn’t only benefit your baby, it benefits mum's health too.
+Breastfeeding is good for mums as:

 - evidence suggests it can build a strong physical and emotional bond between mother and baby

-- lowers your risk of getting breast and ovarian cancer
+- lowers the risk of getting breast and ovarian cancer

 - naturally uses up to 500 calories a day